Weakly interacting oscillators on dense random graphs: The Models and Main Results

 for which the asymptotic behavior is known to be the mean-field limit \eqref{eq:McKeanVlasov}.

-Perhaps surprisingly, the behavior of system \eqref{eq:g} on the graph sequence \eqref{ex:ber} is suitably described in the limit by \eqref{eq:gC} only when $g$ is deterministic and $g=\sqrt{p}$.
+{\change The behavior of system \eqref{eq:g} on the graph sequence} \eqref{ex:ber} is described in the limit by \eqref{eq:gC} only when $g$ is deterministic and equal to $\sqrt{p}$.
 Recall the definition of $W$-random graph given in \eqref{d:WrandomGraph}: we see that $\xi^{(n)}$ is a $W_g$-random graph with

 where $F^{-1}_g$ is the pseudo inverse of $F_g$.
 In particular, the $\bbP$-a.s. limit of $\xi^{(n)}$ is given by $W_g$ and thus the limit of $\mu^n$ by the solution to equation \eqref{eq:pde_mean} with $W=W_g$.
-Theorem \ref{thm:conv} and Proposition \ref{p:sta2} imply that the empirical measure of the system associated to $\xi^{(n)}$ is arbitrarily close to the mean-field limit of the annealed system \eqref{eq:gC} if and only if $W_g$ is arbitrarily close to the constant graphon $p$ in the cut-distance, i.e., if and only if $\text{Var}[g] \ll 1$.
+Theorem \ref{thm:conv} and Theorem \ref{thm:sta2} imply that if $W_g$ is arbitrarily close to the constant graphon $p$ in the cut-distance, i.e., if $\text{Var}[g] \ll 1$, then the empirical measure of the system associated to $\xi^{(n)}$ is arbitrarily close to the mean-field limit of the annealed system \eqref{eq:gC}.
 In this case, $\{\xi^{(n)}\}_{n \in \N}$ is close to an Erd\H{o}s-Rényi graph sequence, for which the mean-field behavior is already known, see \cite{cf:CDG}.

-Moreover, observe that by choosing a suitable deterministic sequence of the weights $\{g_i\}_{i \in [n]}$, e.g., $g_i = F^{-1}_g (i/n)$ for $i \in [n]$, would lead to a random graph $\xi^{(n)}$ which is not exchangeable.
+Finally, observe that choosing a suitable deterministic sequence of the weights $\{g_i\}_{i \in [n]}$, e.g., $g_i = F^{-1}_g (i/n)$ for $i \in [n]$, would lead to a random graph $\xi^{(n)}$ which is not exchangeable.
 In particular, $\bbE[\xi^{(n)}_{ij} ]$ is not constant and changes for every $i$ and $j$.
-Nonetheless, the sequence $\xi^{(n)}$ still converges\footnote{ $\bbP$-a.s. in the realization of the Bernoulli random variables and possibly at the cost of requiring some regularity on $W_g$, see \cite[\S 11.4]{cf:Lov}.} to the same limit $W_g$.
+Nonetheless, the sequence $\xi^{(n)}$ still converges to the same limit $W_g$, $\bbP$-a.s.~in the realization of the Bernoulli random variables and possibly at the cost of requiring some regularity on $W_g$, see \cite[\S 11.4]{cf:Lov}.

 This example illustrates how the randomness related to the exchangeability in the sequence $\xi^{(n)}$ is lost in the limit of $\mu^n$, as it is lost in the graph limit $W_g$.
 In this sense, adding exchangeability to system \eqref{eq:g} does not yield any \emph{averaging property} on the empirical measure $\mu^n$.
 Moreover, adding the extra randomness through Bernoulli random variables in \eqref{ex:ber} does not alter this fact.
 In other words, taking $\xi^{(n)}_{ij} = g_i g_j \in [0,1]$ yields yet again the same limit for $\mu^n$.